 h1

-I am a 27-year-old nuclear engineer and graduate student living in Albuquerque, New Mexico.
-Applied nuclear physics is my core passion, and in addition to comprising much of my nascent professional career, projects and experiments entertain me at home.
-As an amateur “nukehead,” I tinker with apparatus for conducting and detecting nuclear reactions, collect radioactive items, fool around with x-rays, dabble in chemistry on occasion, and try to stay out of trouble like a good boy.
-At work, I design accelerator-based neutron source technology for BNCT.
-I also provide advice on accelerator radiation-protection issues and help operate prototype linear accelerators.
+I work as a nuclear engineer in Albuquerque, New Mexico.
+Applied nuclear physics is my core passion, and in addition to comprising a large part of my professional career, projects and experiments entertain me at home.
+My avocational pursuits include building apparatus for producing and detecting nuclear reactions, collecting radioactive items, fooling around with x-rays, and dabbling in chemistry on occasion.
+I am currently in charge of a project to develop small-scale neutron generators at a small local R&D companyIn my previous job, I designed accelerator-based neutron source technology for BNCT, advised on accelerator radiation-protection issues, and operated prototype linear accelerators.
+I am an administrator and decade-plus participant on the Open Source Fusor Research Consortium discussion board catering to amateur nuclear fusion projects.

 Other Interests / Hobbies